 Osmose Entities - On August 15, 2014, pursuant to the terms and conditions of a stock purchase agreement, Koppers Inc. acquired Osmose, Inc. and Osmose Railroad Services, Inc. (together, the "Osmose Entities") from Osmose Holdings, Inc. The aggregate cash purchase price was \$494.1 million, less cash acquired of \$27.2 million.
-The cash purchase price was funded by a new credit agreement with a consortium of banks which provides for a \$500 million revolving credit facility and a \$300 million term Ioan.
-Acquisition-related costs for the three month and six month periods ended June 30, 2014 were \$2.7 million and \$4.1 million, respectively, and are reported in selling, general and administrative expenses.
+The cash purchase price was funded by a new credit agreement with a consortium of banks which provides for a \$500 million revolving credit facility and a \$300 million term loan.
+Acquisition-related costs for the three month and nine month periods ended September 30, 2014 were \$6.3 million and \$10.4 million, respectively, and are reported in selling, general and administrative expenses.

 Subsequent to the acquisition, Osmose, Inc. was renamed Koppers Performance Chemicals Inc. and Osmose Railroad Services, Inc. was renamed Koppers Railroad Structures Inc. Koppers Performance Chemicals Inc.'s wood preservation business develops, manufactures and sells wood preservation chemicals and wood treatment technologies for infrastructure, residential and commercial construction, and agricultural markets.
 The wood preservation business has operations and sales in North America, South America, Europe, and Australasia.
 Substantially all of the businesses of Koppers Performance Chemicals Inc. are reported as our Performance Chemicals segment.
-Koppers Railroad Structures Inc. is a provider of railroad infrastructure services, including bridge inspection, engineering, maintenance and repair, and construction services for the Class I and shortline railroads in North America.
+Koppers Railroad Structures Inc. is a provider of railroad infrastructure services, including bridge inspection, engineering, maintenance and repair, and construction services for the Class I and short-line railroads in North America.
 Koppers Railroad Structures Inc. and one wood treating company, which is a subsidiary of Koppers Performance Chemicals Inc., are reported as part of the Railroad and Utility Products and Services segment.

 The consolidated balance sheet as of December 31, 2014 reflected a preliminary fair value determination of the acquired assets and liabilities based on assumptions and estimates that, while considered reasonable under the circumstances, are subject to change.
-As of June 30, 2015, the Company has adjusted the value of certain acquired assets and liabilities which has resulted in a net increase to goodwill of approximately \$9.2 million since December 31, 2014.
-The fair value determination of the acquired assets and liabilities is substantially complete and will be finalized in the third quarter of 2015.
+As of September 30, 2015, the Company has adjusted the value of certain acquired assets and liabilities which has resulted in a net increase to goodwill of approximately \$9.4 million since December 31, 2014.